 Cistus: by the contained polyphenols it is said to have immune-strengthening, anti-inflammatory, antiviral and antimicrobial properties.
 Most importantly, they keep ticks at distance.
 Capsules or the powder can be easily mixed into food.

-We wish you a wonderful beginning of spring and hope that we can keep the ticks at bay for you and your four-legged friend with our tips.
+We wish you a wonderful beginning of summer and hope that we can keep the ticks at bay for you and your four-legged friend with our tips.